sstraust/shannonmax/README.md

 # ShannonMax

+This page is _under construction_ I'll update to remove this comment when the package is ready for use.

 ShannonMax uses information theory to **analyze your emacs usage** and **suggest better keybindings**.

 In particular, it helps you find commands where changing the keybinding can <ins>significantly reduce the amount you type</ins>.